How to Manage Pests

 Populations are usually small in spring and early summer but may increase greatly later in summer and cause severe berry rot problems.
 The increase may be a result of migration triggered by the drying out of weed plant hosts.
 Consequently, cultural control is an important component in managing this pest.
 Spring treatments are recommended if the vineyard has a history of problems with this pest.
 Otherwise chemical treatments are necessary only when monitoring indicates a need.

-More than 10 species of parasites have been recorded from omnivorous leafroller.
+More than 10 species of parasites have been recorded from omnivorous leafroller larvae.
 However, seldom does mortality from these parasites exceed 10%.
-Predators such as lacewings, minute pirate bugs and spiders have also been found to feed on omnivorous leafroller larvae.
+Predators such as lacewings, minute pirate bugs and spiders feed on young omnivorous leafroller larvae.

-During the dormant season, remove mummy clusters and control vineyard weeds.
+During the dormant season control vineyard weeds and prune out old fruit mummies and destroy by flailing or shredding.
 French plow and disc clusters and weeds to bury overwintering larvae living on weeds in ground duff and dried berries.
-During dormancy, prune out old fruit mummies and destroy by flailing or shredding.
 Early harvest can also prevent infestation by fourth generation larvae.
 Removing basal leaves will also improve coverage and efficacy of cryolite, Bacillus thuringiensis, and other pesticides.
 In warmer growing areas, be careful not to remove excessive numbers of leaves, which can lead to sunburned fruit.

 Organically Acceptable Methods